DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_3_data_warehouse/homework.md

 - 13,942,414

 ## Question 2:
-Write a query to count the distinct number of affiliated_base_number for the entire dataset on both the external table and the materialized table.</br>
-What is the estimated amount of data that will be read when this query is executed on the External Table and the Materialized Table?
+Write a query to count the distinct number of affiliated_base_number for the entire dataset on both the tables.</br> What is the estimated amount of data that will be read when this query is executed on the External Table and the Table?

-- 25.2 MB for the External Table and 100.87MB for the Materialized Table
+- 25.2 MB for the External Table and 100.87MB for the BQ Table
-- 225.82 MB for the External Table and 47.60MB for the Materialized Table
+- 225.82 MB for the External Table and 47.60MB for the BQ Table
-- 0 MB for the External Table and 0MB for the Materialized Table
+- 0 MB for the External Table and 0MB for the BQ Table
-- 0 MB for the External Table and 317.94MB for the Materialized Table
+- 0 MB for the External Table and 317.94MB for the BQ Table

 ## Question 3: